rstudio/shiny/srcts/README.md

 ```bash
 find ../srcts/ | entr bash -c './node_modules/grunt/bin/grunt && xdotool search --onlyvisible --class Chrome windowfocus key ctrl+r'
 ``` -->

-# Development in VSCode

-VSCode does not like to develop TypeScript with the configuration files in a subfolder.
-To leverage full VSCode capabilities, it is recommended to open the `./srcts` folder as the root folder of a VSCode project.
-This will enable VSCode to readily find all of the configuration files.

 # Updating dependencies
 ### `@types/jquery`